The Barricades: Fighting

 On 17 January, the alarm was sounded at the Barricades, the strike committee of the Communist Party of Latvia declared that fascism was being reborn in Latvia.
 A delegation of the Supreme Soviet of the USSR visited Riga.
 Upon its return to Moscow, the delegation reported that Latvia was in favour of the establishment of unlimited authority of the USSR president.

 On 18 January the Supreme Soviet decided to form a national self-defense committee.
 The Popular Front withdrew its call to protect the barricades.

 On 19 January, the funeral of Roberts Mūrnieks turned into a demonstration.
 That night the OMON arrested and beat up five members of a volunteer guard unit.

 On 20 January, about 100,000 people gathered in Moscow to show their support for the Baltic states, calling on Soviet officials to resign in connection with the events in Vilnius.
 That evening turned out to be the deadliest at the Barricades after the OMON and other unidentified combat groups attacked the Latvian Interior Ministry.
-Two policemen (Vladimirs Gomanovičs and Sergejs Konoņenko), camera operator and director Andris Slapiņš and 17-year-old schoolboy Edijs Riekstiņš are killed.
+Two policemen (Vladimirs Gomanovičs and Sergejs Konoņenko), camera operator and director Andris Slapiņš and 17-year-old schoolboy Edijs Riekstiņš were killed.
 Gvido Zvaigzne was fatally injured and died of his injuries on 5 February.
 Four Bauska policemen were injured, as were five participants of the barricades, a Hungarian János Tódor, Finnish journalist and TV operator Hannu Väisänen and Russian camera operator for the TV program Vzglyad Vladimir Brezhnev.
 It was noted that the attackers also suffered casualties.
 After the battle, the OMON moved into the Latvian Communist Party building.
 By the 20 January, the government also urged the transfer of control of the barricades to government forces.
 This was seen by some as disaffection with the whole idea.
 This opinion was enforced when part of the barricades were demolished after the government took control of them.

 On 21 January, the Supreme Council called on youths to apply for a job in the Interior ministry system.
 Gorbunovs left for Moscow to meet with Gorbachev to discuss the situation in Latvia.
 On 22 January, Pugo denied he had ordered an attack on the interior ministry.
 Another person was killed on the barricades.

 On 24 January, the Council of Ministers established a public safety department to guard the barricades.

 On 25 January, after the funeral of the 20 January victims, defenders of the barricades left.